 R402.1.5 Total UA alternative.
-If the total building thermal envelope UA (sum of U-factor times assembly area) is less than or equal to the total UA resulting from using the U-factors in Table R402.1.4 (multiplied- by the same assembly area as in the proposed building), the building shall be considered in compliance with Table R402.1.2. and Table 402.1.3 (multiplied by the same assembly area as in the proposed building), the building shall be considered in compliance with Table 402.1.1.-The UA calculation shall be done sing a method consistent with the ASHRAE Handbook of Fundamentals and shall include the thermal bridging effects of framing materials.
+If the total building thermal envelope UA (sum of U-factor times assembly area) is less than or equal to the total UA resulting from using the U-factors in Table R402.1.4 (multiplied by the same assembly area as in the proposed building), the building shall be considered in compliance with Table R402.1.2.
+The UA calculation shall be done using a method consistent with the ASHRAE Handbook of Fundamentals and shall include the thermal bridging effects of framing materials.
 The SHGC requirements shall be met in addition to UA compliance.